tcuwp/avocado/docs/USAGE.md

 end
 ```

-This will set up some basic validations, association, normalizations, and
+This will set up some basic validations, associations, normalizations, and
 callbacks for those models.

-You also need to add a module to your top level controller:
+You also need to add a module to your top-level controller:

 ```ruby
 class ApplicationController < ActionController::Base